kubernetes-sigs/kubespray/docs/dns-stack.md

 Custom search domains to be added in addition to the cluster search domains (``default.svc.{{ dns_domain }}, svc.{{ dns_domain }}``).

 Most Linux systems limit the total number of search domains to 6 and the total length of all search domains to 256 characters.
-Depending on the length of ``dns_domain``, you're limited to less then the total limit.
+Depending on the length of ``dns_domain``, you're limited to less than the total limit.

 Please note that ``resolvconf_mode: docker_dns`` will automatically add your systems search domains as additional search domains.
 Please take this into the accounts for the limits.